Changes to FIPPA Data Residency Restrictions

 On November 25th, 2021, the Freedom of Information and Protection of Privacy Amendment Act (Bill 22) received royal assent, meaning proposed amendments to British Columbia's Freedom of Information and Protection of Privacy Act (FIPPA) were approved.
 While these amendments help UBC keep pace with new technology, and strengthen privacy protections, most processes and policies in place for faculty and staff with regards to privacy and information security remain unchanged.

 From the list of changes included in Bill 22, the item of primary interest for many in the UBC community is the changes to data-residency requirements.
 Data residency refers to the country where personal information is stored.
-The FIPPA amendment removed the requirement to maintain data residency in Canada, which will allow UBC to use software tools and services that store data in other countries.
+The FIPPA amendment removed the requirement to maintain data residency in Canada, which allows UBC to use software tools and services that store data in other countries.
 However, it is important to note that it is not now a “free for all” when it comes to systems used at UBC!
 FIPPA still requires a Privacy Impact Assessment (PIA) to be conducted for all initiatives involving personal information.
-If sensitive personal information is involved, UBC will be required to conduct a risk-benefit analysis to assess the risks of storing the information outside of Canada.
+If sensitive personal information is involved, UBC is required to conduct a risk-benefit analysis to assess the risks of storing the information outside of Canada.

 • Does your initiative involve sensitive personal information?